cosmos/ibc/spec/app/ics-027-interchain-accounts/README.md

 The IBC port identifier will look like this:
 ```
-ics27-1.{connection-id}.{counterparty-connection-id}.{owner-address}
+ics27-1.{connection-id}.{counterparty-connection-id}.{owner-account-address}
 ```

 This port will be used to create channels between the controller & host chain for a specific owner/interchain account pair.
-Only the account with `{owner-address}` matching the bound port will be authorized to send IBC packets over channels created with `ics27-1.{connection-id}.{counterparty-connection-id}.{owner-address}`.
+Only the account with `{owner-account-address}` matching the bound port will be authorized to send IBC packets over channels created with `ics27-1.{connection-id}.{counterparty-connection-id}.{owner-account-address}`.
 It is up to each controller chain to enforce this port registration and access on the controller side.

 2. The controller chain emits an event signaling to open a new channel on this port given a connection
 3. A relayer listening for `OnChannelOpenInit` events will begin the channel creation handshake